- Ellen White wrote: “The sign, or seal, of God is revealed in the observance of the seventh-day Sabbath...” —8T 117 (1904).

 - Not once in the New Testament is the Sabbath ever referred to as a sign or a seal for Christians.
 Just as the Lord’s supper celebration replaced the Jewish Passover celebration, so has the Holy Spirit replaced the Sabbath as the “sign” or evidence that a person is one of God’s chosen people.
 If we allow Scripture to interpret Scripture, the New Testament teaches the seal of Christianity is the Holy Spirit, not the Sabbath.

-Jesus himself compared Sabbath to a ritual law.
-Jews to this day believe Sabbath is the only ritual law in the Ten commandments.
-Paul himself taught in Colossians 2:16-17: “Therefore do not let anyone judge you by a Sabbath day’.
+Jesus himself compared Sabbath to a ritual ceremonial law.
+Mainstream Jews to this day believe Sabbath is the only ritual law in the Ten commandments.
+Paul himself taught in Colossians 2:16-17: “Therefore do not let anyone judge you by a Sabbath day”.
 Jesus nor Paul taught the new testament church that the Sabbath is a seal.
 See: Sabbath.

-- One may enjoy the Sabbath if he or she wishes, but if one is to remain true to the Scriptures and not the teachings of man he or she must separate “Sabbath keeping” from the “seal of being identified with God” and His people.
+- One may enjoy the Sabbath or even feast days if he or she wishes, but if one is to remain true to the Scriptures and not the teachings of man, he or she must separate “Sabbath keeping” from the “seal of being identified with God and His people.
 This is the teaching of God’s word.

 - Will SDA’s listen, or will they continue in pride with the teachings of man?